dautroc/simple-note-vscode/README.md

     *   Default: `""`
 *   `simpleNote.defaultTemplatePath` (string):
     *   Description: The absolute path to your default note template.
 If set, this template will be used when creating a new note (using the "Simple Note: New Note" command) without explicitly selecting a template.
 Placeholders like `{title}`, `{date}`, `{time}`, `{uuid}`, etc., will be replaced.
 Leave empty to create a blank new note.
     *   Default: `""`
+*   `simpleNote.journalTemplatePath` (string):
+    *   Description: The absolute path to your dedicated journal note template.
+If set, this template will be used when creating a new journal note via the "Simple Note: New Journal Note (Today)" command.
+If not set, it will fall back to using the `simpleNote.defaultTemplatePath`.
+If neither is set, a blank journal note is created.
+Supports the same placeholders.
+    *   Default: `""`

 ## Known Issues